jamesdeluk/hugo/content/python/_index.md

 ## australian specified work postcode checker

 In Australia on a working holiday visa?
 Want to know if the place offering you work is in a regional area?
 Put in the postcode and find out here.
+And yes, it's ugly - it's a 5 minute GUI.

 [View on PythonAnywhere](https://jamesdeluk.pythonanywhere.com/)